4. The Functional class

 ...

-From the source code above, we can see if we call a layer with a KerasTensor
+From the source code above, we can see if we call a layer with a KerasTensor,

-, which will be used to call the next
+the return value is also a KerasTensor, which will be used to call the next

 layer.